The New Package Travel Regulations – July 1st 2018 – LIVE

 For the exhaustive changes and definitions of the new Package Travel Regulations please read the following – Package Travel Regulations 2018

 Business minister Andrew Griffiths recently said in Travel Weekly : “Britain is a nation of travellers and we each put aside around £23.10 per week to go towards package holidays.
 Given that commitment, when we are booking holidays it is reasonable for all of us to expect that if something goes wrong we are protected financially.

 “The measures that come into effect today will ensure holidaymakers are properly compensated if things do go wrong, removing the risks for consumers and building on our long, proud history of high standards when it comes to travel protections.”

 Travel litigation specialist Joanne Brine of JMW Solicitors told the BBC: “Should anything happen while you’re on holiday – such as an accident or injury on hotel property – subsequent claims will be more straightforward to deal with, since the operator you booked with will hold liability if travel services aren’t provided with reasonable skill and care.

 “Plus, if an operator goes bust, you’re guaranteed to receive a full refund or, if you’re already abroad, to be brought home.

 “Added legal protection also gives the right to help if weather conditions or industrial action hamper your plans.”

-Some areas may seem confusing and we understand.
+Some areas may seem confusing and we understand, so we’ve written a guide to the new Package Travel Regulations which you may find useful.
 For complimentary advice or questions concerning the new package travel regulations do give the PTS team a call and we would be more than happy to help.
 02027 190 9988 or email email@example.com